Cover Your Bases: How to Minimize the Sequencing Coverage in DNA Storage Systems

-where $C_2 = C_1 \cdot t \cdot \left( \frac{1}{(t+1)^2}\right) e^{\frac{t-1}{n}}.$ It should be noted that for $n$ large enough, $C_2$ is a constant that depend on $t$.
 Now let us define a random variable $Y$ as the number of urns with less than $t$ balls.
-From the linearity of expectation, regardless if the urns are independent or not, the expected number of urns that has less than $t$ balls is, \begin{small}
+From the linearity of expectation, regardless if the urns are independent or not, the expected number of urns that have less than $t$ balls is,